ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

     a:
       - default

-If ``list_merge='append'``, arrays from the right hash will be appended to the ones in the left hash:
+If :ansopt:`ansible.builtin.combine#filter:list_merge='append'`, arrays from the right hash will be appended to the ones in the left hash:

 .. code-block:: yaml+jinja